 - Pricey for more than a day

-- It’s not easy to find car park slot in Ipoh Old Town
+- It’s not easy to find parking in Ipoh Old Town

 - Go at your own pace